Indicator catalogue

 Wildfires are unplanned or uncontrolled fires.
 They can cause cultural loss, damage crops, and drive pollution that affects human health.
 This indicator shows how many km² per grid cell were exposed to at least one wildfire in the past 7 years.

-Raw unit: km² exposed to a wildfire in the past 7 years.
+Raw unit: km² exposed to wildfire in the past 7 years.

 Climate » Accumulated extreme events